Sunday, May 24, 2026

 Then comes what may be the most beautiful passage in the entire three books, and certainly one that colors my understanding of the books each time I read them: “One has indeed personally to come under the shadow of war to feel fully its oppression; but as the years go by it seems now often forgotten that to be caught in youth in 1914 was no less hideous an experience than to be involved in 1939 and the following years.
 By 1918 all but one of my close friends were dead.”

 As for the novel itself – by this age I already enjoyed writing and took it seriously, and read with half an eye on technique.
 I remember admiring Tolkien’s characterizations in the opening chapters of The Fellowship of the Ring.
 I have a distinct memory of thinking as the four hobbits left the Shire that I felt like I knew each of them.
-While Peter Jackson’s movies (more on them later) made Merry and Pippin more or less indistinguishable, in the books Merry was a level-headed organizer, while Pippin was impetuous and funny.
+While Peter Jackson’s movies made Merry and Pippin more or less indistinguishable, in the books Merry was a level-headed organizer, while Pippin was impetuous and funny.
 Frodo was the wise reluctant hero, and Sam was stolid and loyal.
 While I reduce them each to a couple of adjectives, they were fully fleshed out.

 I’ll be honest, though, the books were hard going.
 I still say that the opening chapter of Fellowship, “A Long-Expected Party,” is a terrible way to start a book because it is so boring.
 And then the whole Tom Bombadil chapter – again with the endless songs, can we just not.